Quaestio • Publication Ethics and Publication Malpractice Statement

 Disclosure and conflicts of interest All authors should include a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental errors in published works When an author discovers a significant error or inaccuracy in her/his own published work, it is the author’s obligation to promptly notify the journal editors or publisher and to cooperate with the editors to retract or correct the paper in form of an errata corrige.

 Reporting standards A paper should contain sufficient detail and references to permit others to check the soundness of the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Committee on Publication Ethics (COPE).
 (2011, March 7).
 Code of Conduct and Best-Practice Guidelines for Journal Editors.

 Editorial Manager: C. VandenBorre

-Peer review method: "double-blind" (the contributions are evaluated by a member of the Advisory Board and by an external reviewer)
+Peer review method: "double-blind" (the contributions are evaluated by two external reviewers, or by one external reviewer and a member of the Advisory Board)